Do I need a Level 2 Home Survey or a Level 3 Building Survey in Greenwich?

 Click to find out more about the Community Infrastructure Levy(CIL)

-After 10 years of helping over 30,000 clients we've learned alot about surveys in Greenwich using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
-Your Greenwich surveyor will be local to your property so whether you're worried about subsidence, damp, infestations, extensions or even the just for peace of mind, we've got you covered.
+In helping over 15,339 survey clients since 2014, we've learned a lot about surveys in Greenwich using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
+Your Greenwich surveyor will be local to your property, so whether you're worried about subsidence, damp, infestations, extensions, or even just for peace of mind, we've got you covered.

 Download an Example Level 2 and Level 3 Home Survey